hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 we think we have all the answers, the questions change.
 So I'll give you something better instead.
 Redemption.

 You are not a bad person, nor a good one.
-ANd most importantly, you have not forgotten the face of your father.
+And most importantly, you have not forgotten the face of your father.
 In this level of the tower, I get to judge that.

 You did well, better than I expected.
 And yes, it was worth it, all the blood and tears.
-Your loved ones left behind, their names in your head right now, and everything your ever cared.
+Your loved ones left behind, their names echoing in your head right now, and everything your ever cared.
 All this sacrifice, your existance, was used to construct this tower.
 Every door you have opened in your life, has been inside this place.
 It will withstand the eons of time, and your story will prevail in it's murals, and in other worlds too, Roland.

-The Crimson king takes a moment and continues.
+The Crimson king takes a moment, a deep breath and continues.

-This Tower is also my prison.
+This Tower is also my prison. — exhales.
 It's been my obsession, a heavyweight burden, and one of my most ambitious projects.

-One grows fond of every character and story that tells, each takes a peace, they feed from you, they become alive!
-Casting a universe into existance, watching it grow and most importantly, keeping it alive, is an exhausting task.
-I was afraid of never be able to finish it.
+One I though would never be able to finish.

-But if I have to be honest, it is not trully me who creates, you know.
-To peek in Gan’s novel does not make one Gan, although many creative people seem to think so.
-No writer is Gan — no painter, no sculptor, no maker of music.
-We are kas-ka Gan.
-The prophets of Gan.
-Each prophet has a style.
-Mine is to put my characters in dificult situations they have to overcome, and it changes them.

-I'm afraid all of this could fall apart at anytime.
-You don't get an idea how close I've been to death, and with that, the end of all.
-O Discordia! — the The Man in Red laments.

-Would I risk destroying your world as well as the other worlds I have touched with my imagination, and drawn from?
-Would I risk it all?

-We all have our tower, our epic quest.
+We all have our Tower, our epic quest.
 You are part of mine, gunslinger.

+One grows fond of every character and story that tells.
+Each tale casts a universe into existance, each one takes a peace of you, it feeds from your imagination until it is alive.
+This process is a wonderful mystery and an exhausting task.

 It's all in my mind, hunting me until I write it into existance.
 You, this tower, everything...

-I've tried to stop you, time and time again, but you stayed on track in your crusade.
+All roads are different, because all towers are different.
+I've put you through difficult situations, tried to stop you, time and time again, but you stayed on track in your crusade.
 I made you that way, Roland.

-All roads are different, because all towers are different.
-Your rode to the Tower is paved in blood.
+Your road to the Tower is paved in blood.
 Mine is paved in ink.
-We have to walk it.
+Yet we both had to walk it together.

 We know it demands a lot of sacrifice, it might even mean our end, yet it is our duty to keep going on, for that we are destined to find it and climb it's steps.
 That is our redemption and we pay the price.

+I'm afraid all of this could fall apart at anytime.
+You don't get an idea how close I've been to death, and with that, the end of this all.
+O Discordia! — the The Crimson King laments.

+Would I risk destroying your world as well as the other worlds I have touched with and drawn from my imagination?
+Would I risk it all?

+But if I have to be honest, it is not trully me who creates, you know.
+To peek in Gan’s novel does not make one Gan, although many creative people seem to think so.
+No writer is Gan — no painter, no sculptor, no maker of music.
+We are kas-ka Gan.
+The prophets of Gan.

 How does this all fit in the grand scheme of things?
 Where is the Tower of all towers?
 What would the nature of such tower be?
 Who will wait for us atop?
 Will anyone be there?

-No one knows.
+I don't know.
+Probably no one knows for sure.
+But i'm sure of one thing, each anwer leads to more questions.

 What matters is that this is your tower.
 You had to be here, gunslinger, it was your inevitable destiny.
 It was very important for me that you made it.

-All things must come to an end, and this one story, your story and my role in it is no exception.
+All things must come to an end, and this one story, your story and my role in it, is no exception.
 It's time we say our goodbyes, Roland.

 I say thankya.

-The Crimson King looks at Roland, folds the letter again and then observes the constelations sprawling above.
-Roland does the same.
+The Crimson King looks at Roland, folds the letter again and throws it inside the furnace.
+Millions of sparks ascend into the night sky.

+They both observe the constelations sprawling above in silence.
 All twelve guardians are there, shinnig brightly, perfectly aligned around the tower.
 Polaris and the sword of Eld can easyly be appreciated in all their's splendor too.

+The gunslinger, plain as he is, doesn't like this talking.
+He is unease.
+Shivers run through his spine.

-I know you are a bit overwelmed now.
-Belive me, this is not any easier for me either.
+I know you are a bit overwelmed now - says the Crimson King.
+Belive me, this is not any easier for me either than it is for you.
 I don't know how much could I bear if I were you.
 What universal truths would I have to swallow once I get to my Tower...
 I try not to think...
 It might be...  mmm... unwise.

+Back to silence.

-Both stare at the fire in silence for what seemed a very long time.
+Both stare at the fire for what seemed a very long time.
+The furnace makes the eyes of the curious crows shine in different colors.
+They have been hearing everything, observing.

 Who are you?
 Asked Roland finally.

+I have many names, the Crimson King is one of them, it is how I'm known here — continues.
+But my real name is Stephen, Stephen King, see the pun?
+I'm a writer, a pupeteer, the man behind the curtain — and gestures with his fingers as if typing in the air.

+Roland simply stares back at him.

+You still don't get it, do you?
 I am your maker, Roland.
 Consider yourself lucky.
 How many get that chance?
 I hadn't, yet...
 I hope.
 I know there's someone greater than me.
 There always is.

 Remember gunslinger, the greatest mystery the Universe offers is not life but size.
 Size encompasses life, and the Tower encompasses size.

-The gunslinger, plain as he is, doesn't like this talking.
-Shivers run through his spine.

-I have many names, the Crimson King is one of them, it is how I'm known here.
-But my real name is Stephen, Stephen King, see the pun?
-I'm a writer, a pupeteer, the man behind the curtain — and gestures with his fingers as if typing in the air.

 Bullshit, you are a charlatan, that's what you are.
 Enough of this!
 I want to hear no more.

 The Crimson King shrugs.

-First comes smiles, then lies.
-Last comes gunfire - Roland remembered.
-I'll shoot you!.
+First comes smiles, then lies... — Roland starts to say.

-The Crimson King nodded, accepting the deal.
+Last comes gunfire... — the Crimson King interrupts.
+And noddes, accepting the deal.
 Go on then!
 There are other worlds than these.
 Death is nothing but another door.

 Tonight — the Crimson King continues — redemption and death are tied together.
 Death, gunslinger, yet not for you.

 It is in your destinity to kill me.
 Do what you have to do.
 I will move on, I'm mortal after all, you will soon find out.

 Just like that...
 What will happen after? — Roland asked.

 I'll let you be.
 And you will walk through that door waiting for you downstairs.
 Where it leads it won't matter to me anymore, another tower perhaps!

+I though this was the Tower!
+You just said that!

-Perhaps the best hint I can give you is that Ka is a wheel.
-It manifest as a cycle but it is spiraling in nature.
-One does not swim in the same river twice.
-We get to the same situations in our journeys again and again, but with new perspectives, we are not the same person we were one second ago and you won't be the same person the next tower to reach.
+Yeah, well...
+Ka is a wheel.
+It manifests as a cycle but it is spiraling in nature.
+Just like the steps of this tower.
+Seen from above it would appear you were walking in circles, yet you were moving.
+See, one does not swim in the same river twice.
+The river is no the same river, and you are not the same person.
+You are not the same person you were one second ago and you won't be the same person the next tower to reach.

-So..
-I'm ready whenever you are — said King.
+So... — the Crimson King stands up and walks up to the ledge of the Tower — I'm ready whenever you are.

-Roland nods, stands up, draws his heavy, ancient and deadly pistols.
+Roland also stands up, and aims his heavy, ancient and deadly pistols at the Crimson King.

+Oh..
+Can I ask for one last whim?

+Roland nods.

+When this is over, please, say my name.

 As the first rays of dawn appear in the horizon, he shoots the Crimson King dead.
+Crows fly away with an alarmed cawing one more time.
 The creature that claimed to be his creator trips and falls down.
-With his red robe, that contrast with the pitch black color of the Tower, making it seem as if he was ablaze while falling.
+His red robe contrast with the pitch black color of the Tower, it seems as if he was ablaze while falling.

 Now he stares at the sunrise for a while, it is beautiful.
 He then closes his eyes as he speaks up the names of all his friends and deaths ones.
-He never gets to notice, but new roses appear in the field for every name.
-After all, every rose that surrounds the Tower belongs to someone whose name has been spoken inside, in another story, in another universe perhaps.
+New roses appear in the field for every name.
+After all, every rose that surrounds the Tower belongs to someone whose name has been spoken inside, in this story or in another universe perhaps.

+When he is done.
+A mix of relief and emptyness fills his soul.
 Tears start to fall on his cheeks.
-A mix of relief and emptiness fills his soul.
 This is the end of his world.
 He has other place to go and no one is waiting for him.

 Boys don't cry maggot!
 Hears Cort shout him in his mind, yet it echoes all over the tower.
+That voice makes him smile.
+It is a sad smile though.
+When was the last time he cried?
+Nobody is watching now.
+He allows himself to burst into tears.

 Once at the base, he notices that the cracks in the walls are sealed.
 The Tower seems to be healing.
-He also observes red robe of the Crimson King, who is nothing but bones now.
+He also observes the remains of the Crimson King, who is being devoured by the crows and is nothing but bones now.
+Its a horrible sight.

+He kneels and grabs the skull, it's red but because of the blood.

 Is this a trick or are you truly dead?
-How many lies did you tell me? — says Roland at the horrible sight.
+How many lies did you tell me? — says Roland to the hollow eyes of the skull.

+Just as he was told, there is a door right in front of the Tower.

+You were right about that at least...
+Stephen King... — puts the skull into his bag.

-A sandalwood door with a name in high speech on it's top — *Roland*.
+The door is a sandalwood door.
+A name in high speech is written on top — *Roland*, of course.

-As soon as he enters through the door and shuts it, and a new rose suddendly replaces it.
+As soon as he walks in, the door shuts, and vanishes.

+A new rose blooms in it's place.
+A new rose in the infinite crimson sea.

+Fin.

+## Final notes

+I think the idea of meta-fiction was really interesting, but I didn't like how King did it in the series.
+So I decided it would be best if it was used as a surprise resource in the end.
+I know it's a mix of deus ex machina and an open ending.
+But still feels like a worthy finale for an epic story.

-Hope you like this ending better.
-As you can see it is heavily insipired by the encounter with the man in black, which I think was breathtaking.
+As you can see it is heavily insipired by the encounter with the Man in Black, which I think was breathtaking.
 The Crimson King falling from the Tower is also a very memorable image.
-Maybe this series

-I think this idea of meta-fiction was really interesting, but I didn't like how King did it in the series.
-The only worthy finale.
-A deus ex machina.

 Also with this twist in the story I have remarked the main ideas that are present throughout all the books, and all these ideas entangled with the